Paris is a wonderful city, but sometimes it's hard to know how to avoid the basic tricks.

 Temperature : In summer, don't keep your jacket because you're affraid to get cold with the air con...
 There is no air con in French museums.
 On the contrary, take a fan if you have one: a busy museum can fastly turn to hell!

 Cloakroom : Many museums offer a cloakroom service which is free.
 But because the government financially support these cultural equipments and pay each member of the staff, you are not allowed to leave a tip at the cloakroom.
-Don't be surprised if the staff members refuse it.
+So don't be surprised if a staff member refuse your money.

 Lines : If you can't stand long queues, few solutions exist: